“Blindsided on very short notice”: Signal Hill City Council appoints nine commissioners despite contention

 Council members argue over appointment method

-Early in the meeting, Councilmembers Tina Hansen Lori Woods had objected to the system of nominating and voting that Mayor Edward Wilson chose to follow in making commissioner appointments, saying it was not the method Wilson said he would follow prior to being rotated in as mayor.
+Early in the meeting, Councilmembers Tina Hansen and Lori Woods had objected to the system of nominating and voting that Mayor Edward Wilson chose to follow in making commissioner appointments, saying it was not the method Wilson said he would follow prior to being rotated in as mayor.

 See related story: Signal Hill City Council chooses Edward Wilson as mayor, Keir Jones as vice mayor